andrefreitas/language-pseudocode/README.md

 - Learn the language by the examples here

 ## Language examples
-Here you can see some examples and as you can see, the language is still not complete but can be enough just to write simple algorithms.
+Here you can see some examples.
+The language is still not complete but can be enough just to write simple algorithms.

 ### 1. For loop